Skip to main content

 Professional Biography

-• Dr. Katherine Mertes is a research ecologist in the Conservation Ecology Center at the Smithsonian's National Zoo and Conservation Biology Institute.
+• Dr. Katherine Mertes is a Research Ecologist in the Conservation Ecology Center at the Smithsonian's National Zoo and Conservation Biology Institute.

 Dr. Mertes's research combines remote sensing and field data on environmental conditions with animal occurrence and movement data to investigate how mobile individuals, populations and species perceive and respond to their environment.
-Her PhD dissertation evaluated the spatial scales (grains) at which species respond to environmental factors.
-From 2011 to 2015, she conducted focal sampling surveys and deployed solar-powered GPS/UHF/GSM tags on four bird species across Kenya, and demonstrated that each species perceived and responded to their environment at characteristic spatial grains.
-These "response grains" were associated with species attributes, primarily diet and home range size, and define important parameters for research and conservation - including the optimal size and spacing of study sites, appropriate resolutions for remotely sensed data, and minimum effective area for management actions.
+Her PhD dissertation evaluated the spatial scales (grains) at which species perceive and respond to environmental factors.
+From 2011 to 2015, she conducted focal sampling surveys and deployed solar-powered GPS/UHF/GSM tags on four bird species across Kenya, and demonstrated that each species responded to their environment at characteristic spatial grains.
+These "response grains" were associated with species attributes, primarily diet and home range size, and define important parameters for research and conservation - such as the optimal size and spacing of study sites, appropriate resolutions for remotely sensed data, and minimum effective area for management actions.

 Public Biography